OmurEKiraz/CSVtoYoutubePlaylist/README.md

-# 📄 CSV to Youube Playlist
+# 🎵 YouTube Playlist CSV Importer

-csvlistmaker.py is a Python utility that reads a CSV file containing tracks and artists, tracks existing videos in a YouTube playlist, and prepares the playlist for importing new songs.
-This tool is ideal for transferring playlists from Spotify or other sources to YouTube. 🎵➡️📺
+YouTube Playlist CSV Importer is a Python desktop app with a simple GUI that lets you import songs from a CSV file directly into a YouTube playlist.
+Perfect for transferring playlists from Spotify or other sources to YouTube! 📄➡️🎶➡️📺

-### CSV files from the [Spotify Playlist to CSV](https://github.com/OmurEKiraz/SpotifyPlaylistToCSV) exporter would work fine

 ## 🚀 Features

-Reads CSV files with Track Name and Artists columns 🎶

-Tracks videos already present in the playlist to avoid duplicates ✅

-Retries automatically if a video insertion fails 🔁
+Modern GUI with dark mode 🌑

+Enter YouTube Playlist ID directly 🎯

+Select Client Secret JSON and CSV file via file dialogs 📂

+Install dependencies directly from the app 🐍

+Start import with a single button ▶️

+Progress bar shows import progress in real time ⏱️

-Logs failed or skipped songs for review 📋
+Log panel displays successes, errors, and skipped songs 📋

-Supports batch processing and delays to comply with YouTube API limits ⏱️
+Remembers your last-used playlist, CSV, and client secret paths automatically 💾

 ## 🛠 Requirements

 Python 3.7+ 🐍

-Google Cloud Console account with YouTube Data API enabled 🌐
+Google Cloud account with YouTube Data API v3 enabled 🌐

 client_secrets.json file from Google Cloud Console 🔑

-Python packages: google-auth-oauthlib, google-api-python-client

-## ⚙️ Setup

-Enable YouTube Data API on Google Cloud:
+Note: You don’t need to manually install Python packages.
+Click the Install Dependencies button in the app ✅

+## 🔑 Getting Your Client Secret

+To use this app, you need a client_secrets.json file from Google Cloud Console.
+Follow these steps:

-Access Google Cloud Console
+Go to Google Cloud Console
+.

-Create a new project or use an existing one
+Create a new project or select an existing one.

+In the left menu, go to APIs & Services → Library.

-Enable YouTube Data API v3
+Search for YouTube Data API v3 and click Enable.

+Go to APIs & Services → Credentials.

-Create OAuth 2.0 Client IDs
+Click Create Credentials → OAuth Client ID.

-Download client_secrets.json and place it in the same folder as csvlistmaker.py 📂

-Install Python dependencies:

-Install google-auth-oauthlib and google-api-python-client using pip

-Prepare CSV file:

-Name the CSV file my_playlists.csv (or another name, then update CSV_FILE in the script)

-Include the columns: Track Name, Artists

-Configure the script:

-Set PLAYLIST_ID to the target YouTube playlist ID 🎯

-Optionally adjust caching, batch, and delay settings (CACHE_FILE, BATCH_SIZE, SEARCH_DELAY, INSERT_DELAY)

-## ▶️ Usage

-Run the script using Python.

-On the first run:

-A browser window opens to authorize access to your Google account 🌐

-OAuth credentials are saved in youtube_token.pickle for future runs 🔒

-The script performs the following:

-Reads all songs from the CSV

-Checks which videos already exist in the playlist (using cache) ✅

-Searches YouTube and adds new videos ➕
+If prompted, configure the OAuth consent screen (choose External, fill in app name, email, etc., then save).

+Choose Desktop app as the application type and give it a name.

+Click Create, then Download JSON.

+Save this file as client_secrets.json somewhere accessible and use the Select Client Secret button in the app to load it.

+⚠️ Keep your client_secrets.json safe and do not share it publicly.

+## ⚙️ How to Use

+Open Terminal and type "pip install customtkinter" (first time only)

+Double Click the ui.pyw

+In the app window:

+Enter your Playlist ID

+Click Select Client Secret and choose your client_secrets.json

+Click Select CSV File and choose your CSV

+Click Install Dependencies (first time only)

+Click Start Import ▶️

+During import:

+- Log panel shows each added song, skipped items, and errors 📋

+After import:

+- Remaining songs (if any) can be retried in the next run 🔄

-Logs any failed or skipped songs in failed_or_skipped.csv 📋
+Failed or skipped songs are logged for review 📄

-Saves remaining songs for subsequent runs in remaining_songs.pickle 💾

-Because of the google APIs free quota limit you can add maximum of 60 to 70 songs in one run for free

 ## 📂 CSV Format

 The CSV should have the following structure:

-Track Name | Artists
+Track Name,Artists
-Song Example 1 | Artist 1
+Song Example 1,Artist 1
-Song Example 2 | Artist 2
+Song Example 2,Artist 2

 ## 📌 Notes

-Works only for publicly searchable songs on YouTube 🔍
+Only publicly searchable songs on YouTube are added 🔍

-Cache avoids duplicates and reduces API calls 💾

-Adjust delays and batch size to manage YouTube quota limits ⏱️

-Failed entries are logged for review and easy retry 🔄
+Respect YouTube API limits (~60–70 songs per run with free quota) ⏱️

-The OAuth2 token will expire if it isn’t used for 5–7 days.
+OAuth token expires if unused for 5–7 days; delete youtube_token.pickle if needed 🔄

-So when you get a weird terminal error saying token expired just delete the youtube_token.pickle file and retry 🔄
+App remembers your last-used playlist, CSV, and client secret paths automatically 💾

-📜 License
+## 📜 License

 This project is licensed under the MIT License 📝